awsaf49/artifact/README.md

 # Download Dataset

 The dataset is hosted on Kaggle.
-The dataset can be downloaded directly from the browser using link below or can be downloaded using [kaggle-api](https://github.com/Kaggle/kaggle-api) using following method.
+The dataset can be downloaded directly from the browser using link below or can be downloaded using [kaggle-api](https://github.com/Kaggle/kaggle-api).

 Link: [ArtiFact Dataset](https://www.kaggle.com/datasets/awsaf49/artifact-dataset)